Echinococcosis

 View Patient Education

 Echinococcus granulosus is common in sheep-raising areas of the Mediterranean, Middle East, Australia, New Zealand, South Africa, and South America.
 Foci also exist in regions of Canada, Alaska, and California.
-Dogs are the definitive hosts, which may have adult tapeworms in their gastrointestinal tract, and herbivores (eg, sheep, goats, swine, cattle, camels, horses, deer) or humans are intermediate hosts that develop cystic lesions in the liver or other organs.
+Dogs are the definitive hosts, and they may have adult tapeworms in their gastrointestinal tract.
+Herbivores (eg, sheep, goats, swine, cattle, camels, horses, deer) and humans are intermediate hosts that develop cystic lesions in the liver or other organs.

 Adult E. multilocularis worms are present in foxes, coyotes, and dogs, and the hydatid larvae occur in small wild rodents.
 Infected dogs are the primary link to occasional human infection.
 E. multilocularis occurs mainly in Central Europe, Alaska, Canada, and Siberia.
 Its range of natural infection in the continental United States extends from Wyoming and the Dakotas to the upper Midwest.